cofre-online/cofre/README.md

 But it's not possible to use the Recovery Shares in the process of recovering the secret, because they are encrypted with a Cofre secret key, so only Cofre can manage those shares.

 ##### What about the server shares?
-Well, in the case of adding a new participant or banning a participant, Bob should give 2 of his own shares and the 2 Recovery Shares.
+Well, in the case of adding a new participant or banning a participant, Bob should give 1 of his own shares and the Recovery Share.

 But what if Bob lost all his shares?
-In that case the server could use his own 2 shares together with Bob's Recovery Share to generate more shares and give them to Bob!!!
+In that case the server could use his own share together with Bob's Recovery Share to generate more shares and give them to Bob!!!

-Besides that, for a vault key reset, it's necessary that the owner give his 6 shares (including the Recovery Shares) and the server will use it's own keys to validate those and generate a new key for Bob.
+Besides that, for a vault key reset, it's necessary that the owner give his 3 shares (including the Recovery Share) and the server will use it's own share to validate those and generate a new key for Bob.

-##### And what about the lost of the Recovery Shares?
+##### And what about the lost of the Recovery Share?
-In that case, Bob should give his 4 shares to the server, that would generate a new one.
+In that case, Bob should give his 2 shares to the server, that would generate a new one.

 ##### But anyone with shares could do that, right?
 Right! ... and wrong.
 When Cofre generates the shares, he stores each share hash with it's corresponding owner and device, so he just checks those information, looking for the owner shares hashes, before doing anything.
 So, if the hash match with the owner's hashes, it must be Bob's!